RakhithJK/Handbrake-wiki/Checksums.md

-This page is a mirror of the checksums for available downloads at https://handbrake.fr/downloads.php.
-These checksums should always match our main website.
+This page mirrors the checksums for official HandBrake downloads on https://handbrake.fr.
+Checksums should always match those listed on https://handbrake.fr/checksums.php.
 If there is a discrepancy, please make us aware by raising an [Issue](https://github.com/HandBrake/HandBrake/issues).

 ## Where to Download HandBrake